sammy-boii/Progress/react-app/notes.md

 ```
 &nbsp;

-## <span style = 'color: green'> Extra Info: </span>
+##  Extra Info:

-#### Changes made with React get reflected in a virtual DOM which esentially is just a javascript object
+ Changes made with React get reflected in a virtual DOM which esentially is just a javascript object

-#### It performs reconciliation where React compares the virtual DOM before the change and the virtual DOM after the change and makes only those specific changes to the real DOM rather than re-rendering the enitre page.
+ It performs reconciliation where React compares the virtual DOM before the change and the virtual DOM after the change and makes only those specific changes to the real DOM rather than re-rendering the enitre page.
 It's called diffing so its faster.

 ``` js
 const user = {